Kkloe/tabblocker-chrome/README.md

 # 🔒 Tab Blocker (Chrome-Compatible Rebuild)

-Tab Freezer is a browser extension that automatically closes new tabs opened in blacklisted domains — helping you avoid intrusive popups, redirect spam, and unwanted tab behavior.
+Tab Blocker is a browser extension that automatically closes new tabs opened in blacklisted domains — helping you avoid intrusive popups, redirect spam, and unwanted tab behavior.

 This project is to copy the functionality of the original [Tab Freezer](https://github.com/lynk/webext-tabfreezer), which is no longer allowed on the Chrome Web Store due to policy changes and limitations with tab management APIs.